openvinotoolkit/openvino_notebooks/notebooks/jax-vit-mixer/README.md

 - Infer the original model
 - Convert the model to OpenVINO IR
 - Compiling models
-- InferenceRun OpenVINO model inference
+- Run OpenVINO model inference

 ## Installation instructions
 This is a self-contained example that relies solely on its own code.</br>